zenml-io/zenml/docs/book/user-guide/advanced-guide/artifact-management/artifact-saving-loading.md

 ```

 You can also use an `ExternalArtifact` to pass an artifact stored in the ZenML
 database.
-Search can be performed in one of the following ways:
+Search can be performed in one of the following two ways:
 - By providing an artifact ID.
 - By providing an artifact name and version.
-- By providing an artifact name and a pipeline run name.
-- By providing an artifact name and a pipeline name, in which case ZenML
-    will attempt to find the artifact in the latest run of the pipeline.
-- By only providing an artifact name, in which case the latest version
+If no version is provided,
-    of the artifact will be used.
+    the latest version of that artifact will be used.

 ```python
 from uuid import UUID